 [source] Note that it may not be possible in this context to differentiate an allergic reaction from the condition of being allergic, since the data entry field only accepts substance and product values.

 [source] Note that the naming in SNOMED CT"s documentation/data has recently been updated - "context-dependent categories" in the data have been renamed "situation with explicit context".
-In this guide these concepts are referred to as [ <<243796009 | situation with explicit context ] or the more specific [ <<413350009 | finding with explicit context ] and [ <<129125009 | procedure with explicit context ].
+In this guide these concepts are referred to as [ <<243796009 | situation with explicit context |] or the more specific [ <<413350009 | finding with explicit context |] and [ <<129125009 | procedure with explicit context |].

 [source] The distinction between ‘abstract’ and ‘detailed’ (e.g. between ‘procedure’ and ‘total pancreatectomy’) might be better articulated in alternative ways (e.g. ‘narrow’ and ‘broad intension’), but it is hoped that the point is clear.

-[source] Whilst it is fair to say that many ‘abstract’ SNOMED CT CConcepts are ‘Primitive’, it should also be noted that many ‘detailed’ CConcepts – such as the vast majority of concepts in the descent of [ <<105590001 | substance ] are also Primitive.
+[source] Whilst it is fair to say that many ‘abstract’ SNOMED CT concepts are ‘Primitive’, it should also be noted that many ‘detailed’ concepts – such as the vast majority of concepts in the descent of [ <<105590001 | substance |] are also Primitive.

 [source] With the exception of ‘context/situation wrapping.’

-[source] Or ‘potentially’ Fully Defined – that is, CConcepts that could be modeled as Fully Defined within the published SCT concept model, but where either the modelling is insufficient, or where the modelling is sufficient but the 'Fully Defined' assertion has not been made by the editors of the terminology.
+[source] Or ‘potentially’ Fully Defined – that is, concepts that could be modeled as Fully Defined within the published SCT concept model, but where either the modelling is insufficient, or where the modelling is sufficient but the 'Fully Defined' assertion has not been made by the editors of the terminology.